ocp4opsandsecurity/open-policy-agent/README.md

     label: gatekeeper
 ```

+The `match` field defines the scope of objects to which a given constraint will be applied.
+It supports the following matchers:
+- `kinds` accepts a list of objects with apiGroups and kinds fields that list the groups/kinds of objects to which the constraint will apply.
+If multiple groups/kinds objects are specified, only one match is needed for the resource to be in scope.
+- `scope` accepts *, Cluster, or Namespaced which determines if cluster-scoped and/or namesapced-scoped resources are selected. (defaults to *)
+- `namespaces` is a list of namespace names.
+If defined, a constraint will only apply to resources in a listed namespace.
+- `excludedNamespaces` is a list of namespace names.
+If defined, a constraint will only apply to resources not in a listed namespace.
+- `labelSelector` is a standard Kubernetes label selector.
+- `namespaceSelector` is a standard Kubernetes namespace selector.
+If defined, make sure to add Namespaces to your configs.config.gatekeeper.sh object to ensure namespaces are synced into OPA.

 ## Constraint Template
 A `ConstraintTemplate` crd is the declaration of new constraints along with input parameters and the enforcement logic written `Rego` scripting language.